FIND NP PROGRAMS

 Hawaii enjoys a reputation as one of the healthiest states in the nation.
 Nonetheless, The Aloha State faces several healthcare challenges that speak to the need for primary care providers.
 Graduates of accredited nurse practitioner schools in Hawaii help address health issues like inadequate access to mental health services, escalating diabetes rates, and an increase in tobacco use.
-Hawaii is one of the states where NPs can practice autonomously, so these healthcare professionals are in high demand: CareerOneStop expects utilization of their services to increase by more than a third in the next decade.
-Aloha State NPs command salaries that average $124,000 a year.
-Keep reading to find out about the best nurse practitioner programs in Hawaii for 2021.
+Hawaii is one of the states where NPs can practice autonomously, so these healthcare professionals are in high demand: CareerOneStop expects utilization of their services to increase by more than 24 percent in the next decade.
+Aloha State NPs command salaries that average $118,780 a year.
+Keep reading to find out about the best nurse practitioner programs in Hawaii for 2023.

 1) University of Hawaii at Manoa - Honolulu